-After sharing my story on social media, I have had several moms ask what they can do to prepare for the virus to hit their family.
+After sharing my story, I have had several moms ask me about preparing for covid19.
 Experts all agree that most Americans will get this virus at some point.
 But, that’s ok!
 Most of us will be able to self manage symptoms at home.
 I do not want to down play that this disease is serious for some, but this post is meant to help families who will experience the virus in its mild/moderate form.